-Proposed youth programs must be structured to provide year-round service delivery.
-In order to ensure youth have year-round access to WIOA programs, all Respondents must propose a system to recruit and enroll youth on a year-round basis, including throughout the school year for in-school youth.
+All Respondents must propose a system to recruit and enroll youth on a year-round basis, including throughout the school year for in-school youth.
 Year-round services do not imply a twelve (12) month enrollment-to-exit cycle for each youth.
 Instead the duration of services for each youth must be determined based on individual youth needs and on the amount of time needed to achieve positive outcomes.

-Proposed youth programs must feature service strategies that span multiple years and balance the needs of youth who would benefit from long term support.
-Long term support provides a smooth transition for youth into adulthood and the WIOA adult system or both when appropriate.
-All strategies must strengthen pathways to post-secondary education and careers.
 Additionally, proposed programs must be easily accessible to both youth and employers.
 Service delivery locations must be safe, youth friendly and accessible by public transportation.
 Services must be sensitive and accommodating to diversity of ages, cultures, languages and disabilities.